9 Reasons Delta’s SkyMiles Program Is Still Worth Your Consideration 9 Reasons Delta’s SkyMiles Program Is Still Worth Your Consideration

 Solid Companion Ticket on Platinum and Reserve Delta Cards

-SkyMiles members with the Platinum Delta Amex, Delta Business Platinum Amex, Delta Reserve, or Business Delta Reserve receive a Delta Companion Certificate each year cards are renewed.
+SkyMiles members with the Platinum Delta Amex, Delta Business Platinum Amex, Delta Reserve, or Business Delta Reserve receive a Delta Companion Certificate each year that you renew your card.

 The certificate includes round-trip flights to the continental United States, Hawaii, Alaska, Mexico, the Caribbean, and Central America.
 You'll pay just the government-imposed taxes and fees of between $22 and $250 (for itineraries with up to four flight segments).